Lord Crewe Arms Hotel, Northumberland

 The fire alarm is sounded by bells and does not have flashing lights.
 Assistance will be given if evacuation is necessary, and guests with hearing difficulties should alert our staff to this on check-in.

 The bedrooms do present access difficulties.
 Four of the bedrooms are located in the main house, but these are all on the first and second floors of the building and we have no passenger lift.
 All staircases have good handrails.

 10 of the bedrooms are located in a house across a small road that runs through the village square and whilst two of these are on the ground floor, access into the rooms and bathrooms is fairly restricted by size.
 Doorways are 900mm wide.

 We have a further seven rooms located within the cottages in the village square.
 Access to all these involve leaving the hotel by the main door and crossing the square which has a mixed surface of paving, gravel and some cobbles.
 Our staff are very happy to accompany guests to their rooms however and provide whatever assistance may be necessary.

 Four of the cottage rooms are on the first floor and accessed by a staircase without the benefit of a passenger lift.
 The other three are however on the ground floor and one of these has the benefit of a generous spacing in the bathroom around the wash hand basin and toilet, suitably placed handrails and a level-floor shower suitable for seated showering.

-The garden is accessed directly from the hotel reception.
+The garden is accessed directly from the hotel reception and main car park.
 It is predominantly level, and has well-lit gravel pathways.